Respect for Human Rights and Diversity

 Please download the PDF for more details.

-Centered on the Human Resources and Administration Department, the Sustainability Promotion Center, the Legal Department, and the Global Procurement Operation Division, the Anritsu Group conducts its activities with respect to the human rights of others, including our employees, customers, and business partners.
-The Diversity Promotion Team, established as a special section within the Human Resources and Administration Department, will promote respect for diversity in a number of ways, including by advancing the career development of women, promoting work/life balance, hiring more persons with disabilities, and developing the careers of non-Japanese employees and senior employees.
+Centered on the Human Resources and Administration Department, the Sustainability Promotion Center, the Legal Department, and the Global Procurement Operation Division, the Anritsu Group engages in activities aimed at promoting respect for human rights at each stage in the value chains, including our employees, customers, and suppliers.
+The Diversity Promotion Team, established in fiscal 2016 as a special section within the Human Resources and Administration Department, will promote respect for diversity in a number of ways, including by advancing the career development of women, promoting Life-Work Balance, hiring more persons with disabilities, and developing the careers of non-Japanese employees and senior employees.

 Respecting Human Rights through Global Supply Chains

 Modern Slavery Statement (Anritsu Corporation and Anritsu EMEA Limited)

 - Anritsu EMEA Limited - Slavery and Human Trafficking Statement

 California Transparency in Supply Chains Act (Anritsu Company)

 Anritsu Company Policy Statement as required under civil Code Section 1714.43.

 It is Anritsu Company’s policy to fully respect human rights, and to treat all people with fairness, dignity, integrity and respect as stated in our own Code of Conduct and Anritsu’s Basic Policy for Procurement.
 Anritsu Company is also in agreement with the principals set forth in the Electronic Industry Code of Conduct, and requests all of its business partners to adhere to the guiding principles set forth therein, as well as to adhering to our Basic Rules for Procurement.